Annilyn/Database/README.md

 ## Database has six tables:
 #### 1. The addresses table stores the data of address of the customers.
 Has 25 rows and 6 columns.
 #### 2. The customers table stores the data of the cuctomers information.
-Has 25 rows and 4 columns.
+Has 23 rows and 4 columns.
 #### 3. The delivers table stores the data of the customers info delivery.
 Has 6 rows and 4 columns.
+#### 4. The dishes table stores of the data of the dishes info such as a name and price.
+Has 25 rows and 6 columns.
+#### 5. The orders table stores of tha data of the orders info such us date of orders and total price payment methods.
+Has 25 rows and 11 columns.
+#### 6. The order_details table stores ot the data info about the quanlity of orders.
+Has 25 rows and 4 columns.